JennEYoon/datasciY/fastai/dl1-18/README.md

     * Periodically "git pull" fastai module, conda3 packages.

   * Try notebook 1 with my own images and labels, few hundred data.

-    * Image augmentation -- zoom by small amounts, rotate by small degrees, lf-rt flip OK when it makes sense, tint & hue change by small amount.
-Still a cat, but add extra data points.
+  * **Image augmentation** means create additional data for training and validation, by changing a small element randomly.
+Example:  zoom by small amounts, rotate by small degrees, lf-rt flip OK when it makes sense, tint & hue change by small amount.
+Still a cat, but add extra images to data.
+Augmented images should not affect outcome of learning.

 #### Code from Notebook 1 -- resnet34 transfer learning.